 According to molecular theory, temperature is defined as the measure of the average kinetic energy of the molecules that make it up.
 That is, the movements of the particles inside it.

 On the other hand, it can be defined according to statistical mechanics, as the derivative of energy with respect to entropy at constant volume.

 Being a macroscopic magnitude, it has an exclusively statistical character.
-This means that it does not make sense to speak of the temperature of a molecule or an isolated atom, but of a set.
+This means that it does not make sense to speak of the temperature of an isolated molecule or atom, but of a whole.

 - The Celsius scale.
 Measure in degrees centigrade.

 - The Kelvin scale.
 Measured in degrees kelvin (currently kelvin)

 - The Fahrenheit scale.
 Measure in degrees Fahrenheit.